reritom/Flask-Microservice-Tutorial/README.md

 ### Advanced sequence diagram:

-From an internal development perspective it can be useful to see more information that doesn’t need to be exposed to the API client, we can do that with the following diagram
+From an internal development perspective it can be useful to see more information that doesn’t need to be exposed to the API client, we can do that with the following diagram:

 <p align="center"><img src="images/S1_TechnicalFlowDiagram.png" alt="Technical Sequence Diagram"></p>